MASTER MECHANIC or FLEDGLING WRITER?

 “We’ll simply call him, Ajax Warthog.”

 Most writers have their own unique writing process.
-I suppose some stuffy literary experts would say one version is better over another.
+I suppose some stuffy literary experts would say one version is better than another.
 They’d definitely shake their heads at mine.
 I don’t listen to those people anyway.
 I’ll now quote, out of context, former first lady, Hillary Clinton, “What difference does it make?”

 My mechanic friends will laugh at this self-bestowed title because they know it isn’t true.
 An okay technician at best, I eventually get the job done.
 The master mechanic misnomer goes back many years.